 If your school is one of the , you might have to complete the entire Altus Suite.
 In addition to the CASper test, this multi-level evaluation tool is composed of the one-way interview tool called , and a ranking system called the .
 And while all of these application components will take time and effort to prepare for, CASPer remains as the most challenging part of the Altus Suite.

-You are given 5 minutes to type your answers for those three questions.
+You are given 5 minutes to type your answers for the three follow-up questions in the first section of the test.
+In the second portion of the CASPer exam, you will be given 1 minute to video record your answer to each of the 3 follow-up questions.
 Your answer for each scenario will be given a score between 1 (lowest) and 9 (highest).
-Remember, you do not need to answer all three questions to get a high score.
 The quality of your answer will determine how well you do on a question.
-It is possible to leave 1 or even 2 of the three questions blank and still receive a good score!
+It is possible to leave 1 or even 2 of the three questions blank and still receive a good score, though we encourage you to answer all three questions!
 Your score is solely based on how appropriate, mature, and professional your answer is whether you answered just one of the follow-up questions or all three.
 It is vital to know .

 Frist of all, make sure you have a solid approach for each type of question included in the test.
 Second of all, use realistic simulation and receive professional feedback when you are preparing – you will not know how well you are doing and what you can improve without good feedback.
 Check out our and expert answers to figure out how to approach these challenging scenarios and questions.
 When you feel ready, schedule your test on one of the available .